qualiaMachine/MLM26_EfficientCoder/README.md

 ## Why this challenge

 Frontier coding assistants like Claude Code, Cursor, and Aider assume an API call to a frontier model.
 They are excellent.
-They also send your code to a third party, cost real money per task, and don't work when the data can't leave your environment.
+They also send your code to a third party, cost real money per task, and raise security concerns when the data can't leave your environment.

-A growing class of users — researchers with sensitive data, organizations on tight compute budgets, anyone working on infrastructure that can't phone home — needs coding agents that run locally.
+A growing class of users — researchers with sensitive data, organizations on tight compute budgets — needs coding agents that run locally.
 Open-weight models have closed enough of the gap that this is plausible.
-But "plausible" and "actually good" are different things, and nobody has run a serious public bake-off of what the best *local* coding agent looks like under realistic constraints.
+But "plausible" and "actually good" are different things, and nobody has run a competition of what the best *local* coding agent looks like under realistic constraints.

-That's what MLM26 is.
-Build the best local coding agent you can within a defined compute budget, or extend the evaluation methodology that tells us what "best" means.
+In this year's premiere MLM26 challenge, teams will compete to build the best local coding agent possible within a defined compute budget, or extend the evaluation methodology that tells us what "best" means.

-UW–Madison is running this partly because we want to know the answer.
-The university is actively building out on-prem AI infrastructure, and the outputs of this hackathon feed directly into how we deploy AI for researchers.
+The outputs of this hackathon feed directly into how we deploy AI for researchers.

 ### Why Terminal-Bench